icebreakerone/perseus-demo-cap/cli/README.md

 ## Certificate setup

 You will need to generate a key pair and a certificate for the mtls connections using the UI at the ib1 directory.
-Visit [the members area](https://directory.core.pilot.trust.ib1.org/members/) for more informaiton.
+Visit [the members area](https://directory.core.pilot.trust.ib1.org/members/) for more information.

 - Generate a certificate at the ib1 directory and download
 - Download the CA client bundle